 From this code word derives the current name of the style - Nauka.

 The manner of selecting members, has been unchanged to this day.
 Fortunately, the training is no longer forbidden, but by that it is sure that not the wrong people are trained and there is a common respect shared among the group.

 Beside all the hard proofs of life through which Nauka led the family, it always was and still is important for them to live like gentlemen.
 Honor and respect are the highest values and an important part of Nauka.

-So today, the brothers Delon and Daniel Stojanović, who learned the style from their father and their uncle, hold up the proud tradition of their ancestors and share it with others so they can protect and enhance their lives, too.
+So today, the latest generation of the Stojanović family holds up the proud tradition of their ancestors and shares it with others so they can protect and enhance their lives, too.

 In the year 2010, after exactly 100 years of exclusive family tradition, the Nauka Fighting Style was made publicly accessible and continues to save lives worldwide.

 “To successfully defend against something, one must first understand it.”
 Nauka Codex

 The Nauka Fighting Style was developed progressively over more than a century.
 Again and again it has proved in practice.
 The main influences of Nauka are: